tysam-code/hlb-gpt/README.md

 ### Known Bugs / Potential Problem Areas

 The Colab-specific code is commented out at the top, and some of the model weight initialization and flops/mfu/etc calculations might require you to update them manually if you are making significant changes to the network.
+There's currently some bugs relating to the dataloader and the number of steps we run doing training -- if just manually measuring the time to get to <3.8 loss, you should be okay for now.
+Hopefully I'll be able to fix this in a future release.

 ### Why 3.8 Val Loss?